prestonso/dynamic-blog-new/content/blog/new_in_jmeter/index.md

 image: ./new_in_jmeter.png
 description: "Check out some of the improvements and additions in the new version of JMeter 5.0"
 category:
+  - Load testing
-  - Movable Type
+  - Performance testing
-  - Johannes Gutenberg
+  - JMeter
 ---